Do it Yourself (DIY)

 If you see water on the floor or on the base of your sink cabinet, you may have a shut off valve leaking from the handle.
 Tighten the packing nut approximately ¼ turn with wrench.

 Did you figure out what was wrong?
 Great!
 Remember, if your problem is still not fixed, you can call us any time with our 24 hour emergency service.
 Call (314) 812-6067 schedule an appointment today.
-Our customer service representatives are always here to assist you with any of your heating, cooling, plumbing or drain needs.
+Our customer service representatives are always here to assist you.